jeradrutnam/react-tweets-fetcher/README.md

 ### `npm start`

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Use [http://localhost:3000](http://localhost:3000) to view the app in the browser.
 <br>
 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

 ## Reporting Issues

-Please use the [issue tracker](https://github.com/jeradrutnam/react-read-twitter/issues) to report issues.
+Please use the GitHub [issue tracker](https://github.com/jeradrutnam/react-read-twitter/issues) to report issues.

 ## License